 A Mission is a multi-stage activity where participants can discover content and answer questions in Quizzes and Surveys.
 They progress through the Mission at their own speed and collect points.
 Thierry uses it to evaluate participants’ knowledge and identify their expectations.

-Thierry encourages the participants to get to know each other via the Brainstorm app.
+Thierry encourages the participants to get to know each other via the Board app.
 The participants are invited to take part in an icebreaker called “What would you be?” by submitting six ideas and placing them in a table.
 For example:

 The participants watch the various portraits take shape and see what they have in common.
 They start building up rapport before they even meet.

 We all like to know who we’re going to be working with!
+Thierry Rouffet

-On the first day of the course, rather than going round the table and asking people to introduce themselves without creating any real interaction, Thierry displays the Brainstorm and draws parallels between different participants’ responses.
+On the first day of the course, rather than going round the table and asking people to introduce themselves without creating any real interaction, Thierry displays the Board and draws parallels between different participants’ responses.
 This sparks a conversation and the participants share anecdotes.
 There’s no need for formal introductions: they feel like they know each other already.
 From the very beginning of the session, the whole set-up encourages sharing.

 With Klaxoon, Thierry’s courses are smoother, more social and have a better pace.
 The days of a trainer delivering a monologue while the participants watch are over!
 And the process begins a few days before the course starts.

-By using Mission and Brainstorm, Thierry can have the participants engaged and involved before they even arrive at the training venue.
+By using Mission and Board, Thierry can have the participants engaged and involved before they even arrive at the training venue.
 Out of each group of around ten people, at least eight take part in the pre-course activities.

 With Klaxoon, Thierry ensures that his course is focused on the participants.
 Who are they?
 What is their level of knowledge?
 What are their expectations?
 By communicating with them and collecting valuable information before the course starts, he can make a connection right from the very beginning.

 People learn better when they’re enjoying themselves.
 And with Klaxoon, they enjoy themselves all the time!
+Thierry Rouffet

 Thierry estimates that with Klaxoon he saves 45 minutes just on the round table.
 He uses this time at the end of the course to talk to participants about what they have learned and how they can put it into practice day to day.